Cameron Bancroft: Youth and domestic career

-After playing under-17, under-19 and under-23 cricket for Western Australia, Bancroft played several under-19 Tests and One Day Internationals for the Australia Under-19 cricket team, impressing after scoring three centuries, at an average of 50.90.
+After playing under-17, under-19 and under-23 cricket for Western Australia, Bancroft played several under-19 Tests and One Day Internationals for the Australia Under-19 cricket team, impressing by scoring three centuries at an average of 50.90.
 In August 2012, Bancroft played in the 2012 ICC Under-19 Cricket World Cup, where he scored the second highest number of runs.

-He made his List A debut for Western Australia against Tasmania on 16 October 2011 and his first-class debut a week later.
+He made his List A debut for Western Australia against Tasmania on 16 October 2011 and his first-class debut one week later.

+In January 2025, Bancroft collided with Daniel Sams going for a catch in the outfield whilst playing in a BBL match for the Sydney Thunder against the Perth Scorchers.
+Their heads collided, and both were treated for concussion.
+Bancroft was left with a broken shoulder and nose, however was able to walk off the field.
+Sams, however, was knocked unconscious, exhibiting the fencing response, and was stretchered off the ground.
+Both were taken to hospital, diagnosed with concussion, and discharged the following afternoon.
+Sams was cleared of any fractures, however he was ruled out for at least the next 12 days under the Cricket Australia concussion protocol.
+Bancroft was sidelined for "an extended period" due to his fractures.

+In February 2025, Bancroft was named Gloucestershire red-ball captain for the 2025 County Championship season.

 International career

 Bancroft was selected in the Australian Test squad to tour Bangladesh; however, that tour was cancelled for security reasons.
-Bancroft and the rest of the team returned to their states.
+Bancroft and the rest of the team members returned to their respective states.

-He made his Twenty20 International debut for Australia against India on 31 January 2016.
+He made his Twenty20 International debut for Australia against India on 31 January 2016, but did not face a ball in Australia’s innings.
+It remains his only T20I appearance.